Bushwhacker Luke: The New Sheepherders (1981–1983)

 Boyd and Williams moved slightly more north as they began to work in the Memphis based promotion Continental Wrestling Association owned and operated by Jerry Jarrett and Jerry Lawler.
-In the CWA, the Sheepherders would start a feud that stood as their most memorable, bloody, and brutal as the team kicked off a long running feud with The Fabulous Ones (Stan Lane and Steve Keirn).
-The "pretty boy", well-polished Fabulous Ones and the ugly, brawling savage Sheepherders were the perfect opponents and repeatedly drew big gates all over the country.
-The matches started out pretty evenly, but soon turned brutal and often without a definite winner.
-In late 1982, the Sheepherders won the AWA Southern Tag Team Championship from Lane and Keirn, which only turned the intensity of the matches up a notch.
+In the CWA, the Sheepherders would start a feud with The Fabulous Ones (Stan Lane and Steve Keirn).
+In late 1982, the Sheepherders won the AWA Southern Tag Team Championship from Lane and Keirn.
 Between late December and mid-February, the two teams traded the belts back and forth 4 times with the Fabulous Ones ending up with possession of them in the end.
 On 28 March, the Sheepherders wrestled their last match in the Mid-South Coliseum before leaving the CWA.

 Boyd and Williams resurfaced in Southwest Championship Wrestling only weeks later, continuing their brutal and destructive ways.
 Their first target was the reigning Southwest Tag Team Champions "The Grapplers" (Len Denton and Tony Anthony).
 In May, the Sheepherders won the gold from the duo through nefarious means; before the match Williams and Boyd had bribed the Grapplers' manager Don Carson and promised he would become a tag team champion, Carson turned on the Grapplers mid match to ensure the Sheepherders' victory.
 The Sheepherders run with the gold was short lived; Jonathan Boyd legitimately broke his leg in a car accident in June which forced the SWCW to name Bobby Jaggers as a replacement.
 After Williams and Jagger lost a non-title match to Bob Sweetan and Sweet Brown Sugar, Williams turned on Jaggers and the titles were vacated.
 While Boyd was out with the broken leg, Williams was reunited with his old tag-team partner, Butch straight from Australia.